Tortorella earns 700th career win, Flyers top Wild 5-4

+OK, then.
+Good thing the brusque Stanley Cup winner isn't paid by the word.

-PHILADELPHIA — James van Riemsdyk scored the only goal in a shootout, and the Philadelphia Flyers beat the Minnesota Wild 5-4 on Thursday night for coach John Tortorella's 700th career victory.
+James van Riemsdyk scored the only goal in a shootout, and Philadelphia beat the Minnesota Wild 5-4 on Thursday night for Tortorella's 700th victory.

 Tortorella is 700-573-181 in 1,454 games as an NHL head coach.
 His 700 wins rank 12th in NHL history and his career games rank ninth in NHL history.
-He led Tampa Bay to the Stanley Cup in 2004 and is in his first season coaching the Flyers.
-Tortorella joined Peter Laviolette as the second American-born coach to win 700 games.
+He led Tampa Bay to the Stanley Cup in 2004.
+In his first season coaching the Flyers, Tortorella joined Peter Laviolette as the second American-born coach to win 700 games.

+“I think the culture's kind of changed around here,” Flyers forward Joel Farabee said.
+“I think he's done a really good job of keeping the group together.”

-Scott Laughton, Joel Farabee, Rasmus Ristolainen and Tyson Foerster scored for the Flyers.
+Farabee, Scott Laughton, Rasmus Ristolainen and Tyson Foerster scored for Philadelphia.
+The Flyers have two straight games for the first time since Jan.
+9-14 when they won three straight.
+Yeah, it's been that kind of season.

+“Farabee’s starting to pop, he’s looking real good.
+Tyson is looking real good,” Flyers defenseman Tony DeAngelo said.
+"This is all about laying the foundation for next year but we get a lot of money to do this job.
+It’s something we love, so we’re gonna go out and give it our best every night.”

 Matt Boldy had two goals for the Wild, and Oskar Sundqvist and Marcus Foligno also scored.